akurdiii/Wevo/developer/api/external_api.rst

 Configuration
 -------------

-If you already have an Odoo server installed, you can just use its parameters.
+If you already have an Wevo server installed, you can just use its parameters.

 .. important::

-    For Odoo Online instances (<domain>.odoo.com), users are created without a *local* password (as a person you are logged in via the Odoo Online authentication system, not by the instance itself).
-To use XML-RPC on Odoo Online instances, you will need to set a password on the user account you want to use:
+    For Wevo Online instances (<domain>.wevo.me), users are created without a *local* password (as a person you are logged in via the Wevo Online authentication system, not by the instance itself).
+To use XML-RPC on Wevo Online instances, you will need to set a password on the user account you want to use: